Po Leung Kuk Camões Tan Siu Lin Primary School

-Po Leung Kuk Camões Tan Siu Lin Primary School is a primary school in Hong Kong, previously known as Portuguese Community Schools, Inc. (Escola Camões); demonym: Camõesian.
-The school is located at 6 Hoi Ting Road, Yau Ma Tei, Kowloon, Hong Kong.
-It has a multicultural environment with over 1,000 students from 18 different countries.
+Po Leung Kuk Camões Tan Siu Lin Primary School is a DSS primary school in Hong Kong, previously known as "Portuguese Community Schools, Inc., Escola Camões", in Kowloon, Hong Kong.
+The school has over 800 students from 18 countries.

 History

-The school was established in the 1950s by the Portuguese Community Education and Welfare Foundation Incorporated.
+The school was established in the 1950s by the Portuguese Community Education and Welfare Foundation Incorporated located in 7 Cox Road, Jordan.
 Since 1996, the school has been run by Po Leung Kuk.
-In the school year 1999, the school became a pioneer DSS primary school in Hong Kong.
-In the school year 2017–2018, Po Leung Kuk Camões Tan Siu Lin Primary School broke the Hong Kong record of Primary One application by having 8,100 applications.
+In the school year 1999, the school moved to a new school premise in Yau Ma Tei.
+The school was founded with a donation of $3,330,000 from Dr. Tan Siu-lin.
+Since then, the school was known as "Po Leung Kuk Camões Tan Siu Lin Primary School".
+The school became a pioneer Direct Subsidy Scheme primary school in Hong Kong in the school year 2000.
+In the school year 2017–2018, it broke the Hong Kong record of Primary One application by having 8,100 applications.

 Curriculum

-English is the main medium of instruction.
+English is the medium of instruction.
 Everything is taught in English other than the subjects of Chinese and Putonghua.
 Subjects include:

 Despite having many students from foreign countries, all students are required to learn Chinese regardless of whether they speak the language.